k4kpk/k4kpk.github.io/sota-guides/Vineyard Mountain (W4G_HC-043).md

 ---
 layout: sota-guide
-points: 1
-miles: 1
-bushwhack: N
-pair:

-# SMS: T=AT&T, V=Verizon, P=APRS.
-W=Worked (default), F=Failed, M=Marginal (some failed).
-# Optional: Provide the latest year checked.
-# e.g: TM-2017, VF, P-2016
-# means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
-sms: Y
 ---
-## Drive to Trailhead & Trail Guide - Vineyard Mountain
+# Drive to Trailhead & Trail Guide - Vineyard Mountain

 Caution: Use bug dope.
 I got bug bites that took over 6 weeks to heal from my ankle to my knee while wearing hiking boots, over-the-calf socks, and long pants.
 My son also got similar bites (while not as thoroughly clothed).
 (Summer 2013)